- HPV is the most common sexually transmitted infection in the United States.

 - Plantar warts appear on the balls or heels of the feet.

-- Flat warts usually occur on the face in children and men, and on the legs in women.
+- Flat warts usually occur on the face in children and males, and on the legs in females.

-You probably you won’t feel the warts, but sometimes they can itch or burn.
+You probably won’t feel the warts, but sometimes they can itch or burn.

 Having certain types of HPV can also increase your risk for cervical cancer.
 This kind of cancer often doesn’t produce symptoms until it starts to spread.
 Then, it can cause:

 - abnormal bleeding from the vagina, or bleeding that isn’t due to your menstrual period

 Most OB-GYNs don’t normally test for HPV during pregnancy unless they have a reason to.